 - Take time each month to explore public policy topics that impact child care and children in Minnesota

-- Strengthen their understanding of the early childhood and school-age care system in Minnesota
+- Strengthen your understanding of the early childhood and school-age care system in Minnesota

 - Connect with other advocates from various sectors of the early childhood and school-age care fields

-- Discover new ways to advocate and make Minnesota better for all children
+- Discover new ways to advocate for Minnesota children

-Each session will be led by an informed early childhood and/or school-age care leader and will draw on Minnesota experts to share the latest news, research and strategies to improve child care public policy.
+Each session will be led by an informed early childhood and/or school-age care leader and will draw on Minnesota experts to share the latest news, research and strategies to improve early childhood and school-age care public policy.

 Topics that will be covered include: